What is an email newsletter?

 Ready to Get Started?

 Adding email to your existing mobile messaging is sure to drive better engagement; after all, 99% of consumers check their email every day.
-Email is currently available for Growth, Pro, and Enterprise customers.
-To unlock access, upgrade your plan today.
+Get up to 5,000 free email sends on us with a OneSignal Free Plan.
+To unlock access and the full power of email, upgrade your plan today.
 If you’d like to learn more about our email features and ongoing updates, explore our documentation.

 Get Started for Free